-The main thing to note is that there will be skew between the lines and in the characteristics of the individual flip-flops.
-Therefore it is impossible to be sure of capturing a consistent view of them at the receiver if they are all changed at once or changed freely by the source.
-Therefore a protocol is required.
-A suitable protocol is to denote one of the signals as a guard or qualifier.
-Only if the guard has its active value is it implied that the data on the remaining signals is valid.
-The source must execute or implement a protocol that simply delays the assertion of the guard with respect to the other wires such that the other wires are sure to be seen as settled if the guard is seen to be true.
+guard has its active value is it implied that the data on the remaining signals is valid.
+The source must execute or implement a protocol that simply delays the assertion of the guard with respect to the other wires such that the other wires are sure to be seen as settled if the guard is seen to hold.
+The parallel printer port uses this approach (figure 48).

 A good way to help avoid metastability is to use two flip-flops in tandem (as shown for the guard).
-Even if the first oscillates a while after being violated, it is most unlikely that it is still oscillating a clock cycle later when the second flip-flop is used.
-The additional delay in the second flip-flop will result in the guard being presented to the receiver logic later than the signal lines, thus ensuring that they are stable.
+Even if the first oscillates a while after being violated, it is most unlikely that it is still oscillating a clock cycle later when transferred to the second flip-flop.
+The additional delay introduced by the second flip-flop will result in the guard being presented to the receiver logic later than the signal lines, thus ensuring that they are stable.

-Exercise: Is it possible to use changes of state of a guard signal to indicate that the data on the remaining wires is valid?
+Exercise: Is it possible to use changes of state of a guard signal, rather than its level, to indicate that the data on the remaining wires is valid?
 If so, sketch an example circuit and explain the benefits.
 What assumptions regarding the relative clock frequencies in use have you made, if any ?